Yes, There’s a Career for That

 Origin of the species

-Both Harrison’s and Erickson’s offerings were inspired by a lone online course anthropology professor and Center for Teaching and Learning director J. Dickinson began teaching during winter session in 2006, after attending a Career Services workshop for faculty and brainstorming with the center’s associate director, Mary Beth Barritt.
+Both Harrison’s and Erickson’s offerings were inspired by a lone online course anthropology professor and Center for Teaching and Learning director J. Dickinson began teaching during winter session in 2006, after attending a Career Center workshop for faculty and brainstorming with the center’s associate director, Mary Beth Barritt.

 The course, "Anthropology at Work," struck a chord.
 It was usually full, sometimes had two sections and frequently included majors in other academic disciplines, whom Dickinson did her best to accommodate.

-“The students who were most excited about the class felt that it offered them an opportunity to think about their own career path, to think about internships, to go to Career Services, to write a resume,” says Dickinson, “to do things they’d never thought of or done before.
+“The students who were most excited about the class felt that it offered them an opportunity to think about their own career path, to think about internships, to go to the Career Center, to write a resume,” says Dickinson, “to do things they’d never thought of or done before.
 It was like a gentle on-ramp, not a push.
 It broke the ice and gave them confidence.”

 Given Dickinson’s positive feedback about the class, its at-capacity enrollments, and the popularity of a six-credit summer course called "Business Savvy," which provided career advice to liberal arts majors, staff in Continuing and Distance Education knew there was student demand for courses that connected the dots between academia and the world of work.